nicopierson/nicopierson/README.md

 ### Hey all!
 I'm Nico 👋 👨‍💻 + ☕

-I'm a software engineer looking to contribute to open source projects that assist the community.
+I'm a web developer looking to contribute to open source projects that assist the community.
 I work with ReactJS, Flask, Express frameworks.

 - I’m currently working on my portfolio project <a href="https://yourcity-app.herokuapp.com/">YourCity</a> 🏙️
 - I’m looking to collaborate on open source projects to support and help people 👐 🌱